makerdao/auction-keeper/README.md

 MKR used to bid on `flap` auctions is directly withdrawn from your token balance.
 MKR won at `flop` auctions is directly deposited to your token balance.

+### Managing node resources

+To start `flip` auctions, the keeper needs a list of urns and the collateralization ratio of each urn.
+There are two ways it can build this:
+ * **Set `--from-block` to the block where the first urn was created** to instruct the keeper to use logs published by the `vat` contract to bulid a list of urns, and then check the status of each urn.
+Setting this too low will overburden your node.
+ * **Deploy a [VulcanizeDB lite instance](https://github.com/makerdao/vdb-lite-mcd-transformers) to maintain your own copy of urn state in PostgresQL, and then set `--vulcanize-endpoint` to your instance**.
+This will conserve resources on your node and keeper.

+To start `flop` auctions, the keeper needs a list of bites to queue debt.
+To manage performance, periodically adjust
+    `--from-block` to the block where the first bite which has not been `flog`ged.

 ## Testing